4 Ways to Reduce Christmas Spending on Your Kids

 1. Ask Your Kids What They Want

-It’s likely you aren’t going to have to ask them what they want because they’ve already told you 100 times.
+It’s likely you aren’t going to have to ask them what they want because they’ve already told you ONE.
+HUNDRED.
+TIMES.

 Once you have an idea of what they want, decide which (1) “want” item you’re going to buy for each of your kids.
-Then, reach out to the people who are buying gifts for your kids and share your kiddos “want list” with them.
+Then, reach out to the people who are buying gifts for your kids and share the other Christmas gift ideas on your kiddos “want list” with them.

 Chances are, your kids are going to end up getting *MOST* of what they’ve asked for on their “want list”, and the best part is, you aren’t buying all of it!